KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans.md

 - A long string of 0s or 1s could cause a drift in the baseline (__baseline wandering__) and make it difficult for the receiver to decode correctly.

 ### Synchronization
-- To correctly interpret the signals received from the sender, the receiver’s bit intervals must correspond exactly to the sender’s bit intervals.
+- To correctly interpret the signals received from the sender, the receiver’s bit intervals must correspond exactly to the sender’s bit intervals. <br>
 ![](fig/digi-sign-sync.png)

 ## Line Coding Schemes